4.5%

 applied price recommendations during PoC

 Since our client is the #1 consumer electronics retailer in their country, the assortment of their categories can be described as a variety of brands of any model, color, or shape.
-Managing over 3$ billion yearly revenue, the pricing team was motivated to streamline all their pricing processes.
-In addition to that, they required a solution that could assist in solving a number of challenges.
+Managing over 3 billion dollars yearly revenue, the pricing team was motivated to streamline all their pricing processes.

-Due to the high number of similar goods available on the market, price changes for similar products of direct competitors affected client’s sales more than changes in their own prices.
+Due to the high number of similar goods available on the market, price changes for similar products of direct competitors affected client sales more than changes in their own prices.

 Every pricing decision had to take into account cross-impact dependencies with different reactions of demand to price changes.